People Just Do Nothing: Premise

-People Just do Nothing is a mockumentary, in which the characters give interviews to the camera and are taped in a loose, documentary fashion.
+People Just Do Nothing is a mockumentary, in which the characters give interviews to the camera and are taped in a loose, documentary fashion.
 An off-screen interviewer is occasionally heard.
-The "documentary" follows the fortunes of "Kurupt FM", a pirate radio station broadcasting UK garage from a flat in Brentford, West London.
+The "documentary" follows the fortunes of "Kurupt FM", a pirate radio station broadcasting UK garage music from a flat in Brentford, West London.

-The main characters are MC Grindah, DJ Beats, DJ Steves, and their entrepreneurial manager, Chabuddy G. The show follows their personal lives, with a strong focus on their relationships with their respective female partners such as Miche and Roche.
+The main characters are MC Grindah, DJ Beats, DJ Steves, DJ Decoy and their entrepreneurial manager, Chabuddy G. The show follows their personal lives, with a strong focus on their relationships with their respective female partners such as Miche and Roche.

 All of the characters have an inflated sense of their own talent and success; Steve Stamp, who portrays Steves, said "A lot of talented people don’t have enough confidence, but then there’s a lot of stupid people with no talent who have loads of confidence ...
 All our characters are super confident; they’re just not good at what they do."
 The characters fail to recognise their lowly status, with Grindah regularly making comments like "We're going global, but you will very much have to be in the Brentford area to hear us."
 The show plays off their stupidity; Rachel Aroesti of The Guardian has said, "Every character is really, quite comfortingly, dense, and their inability to read scenarios correctly is the source of nearly all the comedy."
 The show was summarised by Jamie Clifton of Vice as: